chanzuckerberg/mini-ete3-js/CONTRIBUTE.md

     npm install

-This will automatically install Typescript.
+This will automatically install Typescript and other dependencies.

 ## Adding modules